Vorontsov Palace (Alupka): Later history

 Following the war, the palace was used as a summer retreat for the Soviet secret police, and later as a trade sanatorium.
 In 1956, the palace was once again reinstated as a museum, and two years later, it was further expanded by art treasures.
 However, the majority of the artwork looted during the war was never recovered, only a small fragment of the former collection was returned to the museum.
 In 1965, the palace was incorporated into the "Alupka Palace-Park Complex," a national historical preserve which also includes the Massandra Palace in neighboring Massandra, built in the Louis XIII château style for Tsar Alexander III.

-Although it has survived years of wear and warfare, one of the palace's wings is now in danger of collapsing into the Black Sea below.
-Cracks have begun to appear in the library, housing almost 10,000 books and manuscripts.
+Although it had survived years of wear and warfare, in 2000, one of the palace's wings was considered in danger of collapsing into the Black Sea below, according to The Daily Telegraph.
+Cracks had begun to appear in the library, housing almost 10,000 books and manuscripts.
 Although Edward Blore had a state-of-the-art drainage system built into the palace's foundation, years of neglect, Coastal erosion and the construction of a nearby sewage pipe in 1974 have helped to increase the potential for a landslide.
-Another potential looming disaster is surrounding the medieval-style gatehouse near the palace's west side.
+Another potential looming disaster was surrounding the medieval-style gatehouse near the palace's west side.